geekbot-com/geekbot-mcp/README.md

       // ... other configurations
     }
     ```

     *(Refer to the [MCP Quickstart](https://modelcontextprotocol.io/quickstart/) for more details on client configuration.)*

-## Usage
+## Usage 💡

-Once configured, your LLM client application will have access to the following tools and promptsto interact with your Geekbot data:
+Once configured, your LLM client application will have access to the following tools and prompts to interact with your Geekbot data:

-### Tools
+### Tools 🛠️

 - `list_standups`